ilyashusain/Docker_Go_Server/README.md

 The plugins.txt contains the plugins for Jenkins, so we don’t have to wait to install plugins on Jenkins startup like we usually do.

-Next, let’s see what’s inside the above jobs folder:

-This is essentially our server.
+The jobs folder contain what is essentially our server.
 When we run Jenkins, the above server will be the first thing we see.
-Let’s see what’s inside the go-server folder:
+Next, let’s see what’s inside the go-server folder:

+# go-server folder

 The most important file in the go-server folder is the config.xml, what it contains is what will be within the build for the go-server on Jenkins.
 Thus, we automatically created a build for Jenkins.
 Below we will look at the config file by considering its components separately: